dsyou/FoodOrderSystem/README.md

 Once you have cloned the repository to your local machine, follow the directions below:
 1. Set the path to Food Excel file.
 You can set this path by two different ways directly from main class or with first program arguments args[0].
-2. If you want to change content of Excel remeber that:
+2. If you want to change contents of Excel remeber that:
   * First Sheet contains Launch data (Name of Cuisines, Main course, Dessert, Price)
   * Second Sheet contains Drinks data (Name, Price).